liviuschera/noctis/README.md

 </div>

-Noctis is a colection of light & dark themes with a well balanced blend of warm and cold _medium contrast_ colors.
+Noctis is a collection of light & dark themes with a well balanced blend of warm and cold _medium contrast_ colors.

 The theme is designed to: